asowidgets/asowidgets.github.io/index.md

 ## 📈 Track your keywords ranking on the AppStore

-ASO Widgets allows you to track your rannkings on the AppStore for a list of keywords, directly from your home screen.
+ASO Widgets allows you to track your rankings on the AppStore for a list of keywords, directly from your home screen.

 ## 📱 Screenshots